 In Key stage 3 Computer Science students are encouraged to complete badges from the iDEA Award.
 This has allowed students to develop their skills and knowledge surrounding both Digital Literacy and Computer Science topics.

 Students are assessed through different methods, including multiple choice questions, peer-assessment of projects as well as end of unit tests.
 These end of unit tests are low-stakes and give students the opportunity to retrieve and apply key knowledge from the unit they have been learning.

 Students are given the opportunity to study OCR GCSE Computer Science as one of their GCSE options.

 At the heart of Computer Science is the concept of problem solving.
 Not only will pupils develop skills in creating efficient algorithms using Python, but they will be able to plan and comment upon other factors that could affect the performance of a program, such as the limitations of hardware.
-Computer Science will encourage your daughter to be resilient and determined, as many of the concepts of the subject are challenging and will often require enhancement.
+Computer Science will encourage your son to be resilient and determined, as many of the concepts of the subject are challenging and will often require enhancement.